TheOdinProject/curriculum/nodeJS/express/Express_forms_validation.md

 You can also use your own preferred method for spinning up a live server.

-Your new project should look have folders named routes, views, and a file called app.js
+Your new project should have folders named routes, views, and a file called app.js

 Let's open up the routes folder, open the index.js file and add a new simple route below any existing ones.